MuhammadNasarUddin/password_generator/README.md

 2. **Include Symbols:** Check the box if you want to include symbols in the generated password.
 3. **Generate Password:** Click the button to generate a strong password based on the provided criteria.

-This project serves as a simple demonstration of using Streamlit to create a functional and user-friendly password generation tool.
+This project serves as a simple demonstration of using flask to create a functional and user-friendly password generation tool.
 Feel free to fork, modify, or enhance it for your specific needs!

 ## Usage

 To run the app locally:
 1. Clone the repository.
-2. Install the required dependencies (`streamlit`).
+2. cd password_generator.
+3. pip install -r requirements.txt
-3. Run the application using `streamlit run password_generator.py`.
+3. Run the application using `python app.py`.